grafana/mimir/docs/sources/getting-started/_index.md

 ## Configure Prometheus to write to Grafana Mimir

-Add the following YAML snippet to your Prometheus configuration file and restart the Prometheus server.
+Add the following YAML snippet to your Prometheus configuration file and restart the Prometheus server:

 ```yaml
 remote_write: